JoelSjogren/translations/recoltes-et-semailles/table-of-contents.md

 # HARVESTS AND SOWINGS (III)
 # THE BURIAL (2)
 ## or
-# The Key of Ying and Yang
+# The Key of Yin and Yang

 ### XI &nbsp; The deceased (still not deceased...)
 1. [The incident &mdash; or the body and the spirit](part-3-deceased/1.md)